outfox/fennecs/www/misc/Glossary.md

 ::: danger :neofox_nom_fox_nervous: HOW DOES THAT BITE US?
 Runners efficiently parallelize their work within and across Archetypes, but if each Archetype only contains a small number of Entities, eventually runtime and memory overheads will eat into these efficiency gains.

-An indirect symptom of fragmentation can be that you might be performing too many structural changes, possibly heterogeneously.
+An indirect symptom of fragmentation can be that you might be performing frequent or many structural changes, possibly even heterogeneously (per-Entity).
+[Bulk and Batch Operations](/docs/Queries/CRUD.md#batch-operations) can help streamline these operations, and they also benefit greatly from larger Archetypes (i.e. less fragmentation).
 :::